 Appointment of an individual or legal entity residing in Spain to represent the parent company in dealings with the Spanish tax authorities regarding its tax obligations.

 |3.
 Document containing representations by the beneficial owner||Same procedure followed as for a company.|

 |4.
 Execution of the deed recording the opening of a branch before a Spanish notary||This step consists of the public formalization before a notary of the resolution to open a branch previously adopted by the competent body of the foreign parent company.

 The notary will request (i) documentation similar to that required for a subsidiary (that is, evidence of the identity of the person who appears before him, his power of attorney to represent the parent company, declaration of the beneficial owner, evidence of payment and whether it is to be made in cash or in kind (if applicable); (ii) sufficient proof (translated, legalized and/or certified by apostille, as appropriate) of the existence of the parent company, its bylaws and the names and personal details of its directors; and (ii) the resolution to form the branch adopted by the competent body of the parent company.

 The deed may also contain the subsequent declaration of foreign investment to the Register of Foreign Investment of the Directorate-General for International Trade and Investments (DGCI) of the Ministry of Industry, Trade and Tourism.
 In some cases, as with subsidiaries, prior declaration is required (see Chapter 1, section 8 for further information).

 |5.
 Application for registration at the Commercial Registry||Same procedure followed as for a company.|

-Registration of the company for Spanish social security purposes: (see Chapter 5, section 13 for further information).
+Registration for Spanish social security purposes: (See Chapter 5, section 13 for further information).